 The Harvest Table Crochet Dishcloth is the perfect project for fall.
 Whip up set to give as a hostess/host gift at your next holiday party!
+The ad-free printable version is available for purchase here.

 Happy Thursday!
 Today I am sharing a fun new pattern, the Harvest Table Crochet Dishcloth.
 This project is great because it works up very quickly and looks super chic!
 I designed this dishcloth with fall festivities in mind.